datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

-For the [hands-on part of this workshop](#4-a-simple-todo-app), we will use Astra DB, a Database-as-a-Service built on Cassandra and delivered by DataStax, to create the actual data model which will then be used in the next weeks as the data store for a Web application.
+For the [hands-on part of this workshop](#4-a-simple-todo-app), we will use Astra DB, a Database-as-a-Service built on Cassandra and delivered by DataStax, to create the actual data model which will then be used in the Weeks 3-4 as the data store for a Web application.

 It doesn't matter if you join our workshop live or you prefer to do at your own pace, we have you covered.
 But please if you did not attend [the previous week](../week1-intro-to-cassandra) we suggest you start from that one!